Often by the time you get to the end of a child’s observation, the beginning answers and questions are ancient history.

 This mobility also creates chronic cycles of separation and lost.
 They and their friends are frequently moving.
 Dealing with the grief that each farewell brings can become a major issue for global families.

 Most TCKs have friends all over the world.
 We have even heard of “global families sorting their friends by continents”.
 Today’s world of social media has helped enormously.
 A new challenge facing some is to make “in person” friends in the new place rather than spend all of their time on Facebook with friends from a previous location.

 You can find one of the best videos on loneliness here: http://www.upworthy.com/loneliness-illustrated-so-beautifully-you-will-need-to-tell-someone?c=upw1

 Are you giving up something important?

-Many TCKs also face challenges that unfortunately manifest themselves professionally.
-Many TCKs are schooled in educational systems that do not translate in their passport countries.
+Many TCKs also face challenges that, unfortunately, manifest themselves professionally.
+Many TCKs are schooled in educational systems that do not translate to their passport countries.
 A Korean student, who received her education in English while living in Malawi and Kenya, may not perform well at a university in Korea, where she needs to write papers and give oral presentations in Korean.

 As globalization becomes more and more a fact of life, TCKs are a model for tomorrow’s professionals.

 If you work with the global nomad population, please get Lois Bushong’s book, “Belonging Everywhere and Nowhere: Insights into Counseling the Globally Mobile”.
 You can get it on Amazon.com either in printed form or electronic form.
 It is also an excellent tool for families who want to help their children grow as they move around the world.

 Rituals are valuable because they are a way to develop a sense of shared joys and positive memories.
 The most important thing a family ritual can provide is space and time for emotional healing if the family relationships need that time.
 Good memories help eclipse the upsetting ones.
 Rituals provide a sense of security and can be soothing.